pyston/pyston_v1/README.md

 Pyston currently features four compilation tiers.
 In increasing order of speed, but also compilation time:

-1. An LLVM-IR interpreter.
-LLVM IR is not designed for interpretation, and isn't very well suited for the task -- it is too low level, and the interpreter spends too much time dispatching for each instruction.
-The interpreter is currently used for the first three times that a function is called, or the first ten iterations of a loop, before switching to the next level.
+0. An AST interpreter.
+We do some basic transformations on the AST beforehand, to make it easier and faster to interpret.
-2. Baseline LLVM compilation.
+1. Baseline LLVM compilation.
 Runs no LLVM optimizations, and no type speculation, and simply hands off the generated code to the LLVM code generator.
 This tier does type recording for the final tier.
+We are thinking of replacing this with a simple non-LLVM JIT tier at some point.
-3. Improved LLVM compilation.
+2. Improved LLVM compilation.
 Behaves very similarly to baseline LLVM compilation, so this tier will probably be removed in the near future.
-4. Full LLVM optimization + compilation.
+3. Full LLVM optimization + compilation.
 This tier runs full LLVM optimizations, and uses type feedback from lower tiers.
-This tier kicks in after 10000 loop iterations, or 10000 calls to a function. (exact numbers subject to change).
+This tier currently kicks in after 10000 loop iterations, or 10000 calls to a function.

 There are two main ways that Pyston can move up to higher tiers:
 - If a function gets called often, it will get recompiled at a higher tier and the new version will be called instead.
 - If a loop gets iterated enough times, Pyston will OSR to a higher tier within the same function.

-Currently Pyston only moves to higher tiers, and doesn't move back down to lower tiers.
-This will be important to add, in order to support doing additional type recording if types change.

-The current plan is to replace the LLVM interpreter with a quick code generator that doesn't use LLVM's machinery; in theory it should be possible to build a simple code generator that just uses the LLVM IR as an input.
-We may or may not need to add an AST/bytecode-interpreter tier.
+Pyston can move back down to the AST interpreter by using our frame introspection machinery to do a deoptimization.

+#### Frame introspection

+Pyston uses LLVM's [patchpoint](http://llvm.org/docs/StackMaps.html) functionality to convey information from the LLVM code generator to the runtime.
+By attaching all local variables as stackmap arguments, at any callsite we can access all of the frame's local variables.
+We use this to implement user-level features such as eval() and locals(), and also to implement internal features such as deoptimization.

+We have a [blog post](http://blog.pyston.org/2014/11/06/frame-introspection-in-pyston/) that goes into more detail.

 #### OSR